csun-comp430-s26/Refcount/docs/index.md

             }
 ```

-> The grammar treats 'equals_exp' as a chain of == / != between relational_exp operands.
-Each side is parsed with parseRelationalExp, so ordering comparisons bind tighter than equality in the AST—matching the usual expectation that a < b == c groups as (a < b) == c.
-The loop maps EqualEqualToken and NotEqualToken from the tokenizer into EqualEqualOp and NotEqualOp on BinopExp nodes, which the typechecker snippet above then validates.
+> This function is from the Parser file and it implements the equals_exp grammar rule from our spec.
+We call parseRelationalExp for the left-hand side first, then we loop as long as the next token is '==' or '!=', each time parsing another relational piece on the right and wrapping everything in a nested BinopExp.
+That setup means ordering operators like '<' get parsed inside parseRelationalExp before we glue on equality, so something like 'a < b == c' builds the comparison between a and b first, then applies == to that subtree and c.
+We map EqualEqualToken and NotEqualToken from the tokenizer to EqualEqualOp and NotEqualOp here, and the typechecker snippet above uses those operator types to decide if the expression is legal.

 ```java
     // equals_exp ::= relational_exp ( (`==` | `!=`) relational_exp )*